Acute care nurse practitioner: Education, licensure, and certification

 Within these competencies, graduate level courses in pathophysiology, pharmacology and physical assessment are completed.
 Clinical experience is then gained.
 A minimum of 500 faculty-supervised clinical hours in the role of acute care nurse practitioner is gained.
 Once graduated from the program, Advanced Practice Registered Nurses may apply for Board Certification (BC) as an ACNP.

 ACNP's have several options to become nationally board certified.
 The American Association of Critical-Care Nurses (AACN) offers the Acute Care Nurse Practitioner-Adult/Gero (ACNPC-AG) certification.
 Eligible candidates must pass an exam, possess a valid RN license and have a graduate-level nursing degree from an accredited acute care advanced practice nursing program.
-The American Nurses Credentialing Center offers the Adult-Gerentology Acute Care Nurse Practitioner - Board Certified (AGACNP-BC) credential.
+The American Nurses Credentialing Center offers the Adult-Gerontology Acute Care Nurse Practitioner - Board Certified (AGACNP-BC) credential.
 This credentialing exam replaces the ACNP-BC exam, in order to better align with the APRN Consensus Model, which promotes a more uniform model of nurse practitioner licensing, accreditation, certification, and education.
 Both credentials will continue to be used, but candidates who apply after 2015 will sit for the AGACNP-BC exam only.
 Candidates must possess a valid RN license and have a graduate level nursing degree from an accredited program which includes at least 500 clinical hours and specific content in pathophysiology, pharmacology, health assessment, health promotion and maintenance, and diagnosis and disease management.
 Many state boards of nursing require that nurse practitioners are certified by a national certifying body.